sebastianwebber/lb-check/README.md

 # lb-check

-stupid http server that checks if pg replica is delayed and running
+Another stupid http server that checks if PostgreSQL replica is delayed and running.

+Initially created to be used as a validator for postgres replicas under a AWS Network Load balancer.

-start then open localhost:300/check to run all checks
+Start then open http://localhost:300/check to run all checks. also check http://localhost:300/metrics for prometheus metrics.

 TODO:
- - review and upgrade all metrics
+ - [ ] review and update all metrics
- - expose metrics as prometheus metrics
+ - [x] expose metrics as prometheus metrics
- - add some tests
+ - [ ] add some tests